 With the generous funding of the Christian A. Johnson Endeavor Foundation, the Global Migrations Program was initiated in January of 2002.
 Our first year was devoted primarily to refining the focus of our program around an emerging conception of "citizenship" that has become central to the definition and goals of our program.
 Through our speaker and seminar series, curriculum retreats, development of new courses, and support of student internships and projects, the Global Migrations Program has in its first year brought together faculty and students from across the college in conversation about the meaning of citizenship in a globalizing world.
 Out of these conversations had emerged a critical conception of "citizenship" that challenged the notion of the nation-state as the primary source of both identity and rights, and called for a more cosmopolitan way of thinking about self, community, and the ethics of global living.

 Papers from the 2003 Global Migrations Seminar have been published in book form by Rowman and Littlefield Publishers.
 The anthology, edited by Betsy Hartmann (Hampshire), Bamu Subramaniam (University of Massachusetts/Amherst), and Charles Zerner (Sarah Lawrence College), is titled Making Threats: Biofears and Environmental Anxieties.

 Saskia Sassen, professor of xociology at the University of Chicago and author of key works including Globalization and Its Discontents, gave a Global Migrations seminar on April 14, 2005, at Hampshire College.
 Click on "Events and News" link at left for more information and readings.

-The grant supports collaborative efforts between faculty and students to bridge divides across old geographies and disciplinary boundaries, between local community issues and complex global processes, and between the university and the wider communities of which it is a part.
+The grant supported collaborative efforts between faculty and students to bridge divides across old geographies and disciplinary boundaries, between local community issues and complex global processes, and between the university and the wider communities of which it was a part.